 To work as a nurse requires formal education, at minimum a two-year associate degree.
 Many nurses may have six or even eight years of higher education, with years of training in specialized fields.
 Some jurisdictions now require nurses to acquire a bachelor’s degree within a given time window after beginning employment.

-As a result, on average a nurse finishes their degree with around $50,000 of student debt.
+As a result, on average a nurse finishes their degree with tens of thousands of dollars of student debt.
 Healthcare organizations that offer nurse tuition reimbursement programs help cover some or all of these costs for their employees.

-For a nurse looking to expand their skill set or help pay down existing student debt, nurse tuition reimbursement programs can be a huge win.
+For nurses looking to expand their skill sets or help pay down existing student debt, nurse tuition reimbursement programs can be a huge win.
 By partnering with their employer on increasing their value as a nurse, a nurse will not only make themselves more valuable to their current employer, but improve their future prospects.

 In addition, under the United States tax code, qualifying educational assistance benefits below a certain amount are not considered taxable income.
 This means that an employee that takes advantage of an employer educational assistance program effectively receives an increase in compensation tax-free.